diya-hash/SpringBoot-RabbitMQApp/README.md

 # Manual Configuration

-The queues and bindings were created in the RabbiutMQ Console.
+The queues and bindings were created in the RabbitMQ Console.
 Queues:
 Direct-Exchange
 Fanout-Exchange